didomi/challenges/mobile/README.md

 ### Workflow
 The library's job is to show a view to collect the user consent.
 The library should store the user consent status in the local storage (`SharedPreferences` or `NSUserDefaults`).
 The user can have 3 consent status: `undefined` (nothing stored in the local storage), `deny` (user has denied consent), or `accept` (user has given consent).

-When the app gets launched and the library initialized, the library should check if the user has already given consent.
+When the app gets launched and the library is initialized, the library should check if the user has already given consent.
 If there is no consent status in the local storage, the library should display a view to collect consent from the user.
 If the user has already given consent previously, the library should not display the view.

 ### API
 The library should expose (at least) the following methods to the host application: